Tax prep: 5 things you can do right now

 You have several options.

-- Do it yourself, using tax preparation software, such as Turbotax, H&R Block, or TaxAct, and file the return electronically.
+- Prepare your tax return yourself using software such as TurboTax, H&R Block, or TaxAct, and file electronically.

 - Work with a tax preparer.
 If you choose this option, you could book your appointment now with a CPA or tax-prep service.